apache/openwhisk-deploy-kube/docs/configurationChoices.md

   replicaCount: 2
 ```

-NOTE: The Helm-based deployment does not yet support setting the replicaCount
+NOTE: setting the replicaCount to be greater than 1 for the following
-to be greater than 1 for the following components:
+components is not currently supported:
-- apigateway
+- apigateway and redis.
+Running only a single replica of these services is
-- couchdb
+  unlikely to be a significant scalability bottleneck.
-- kafka
+- couchdb.
+For production deployments of OpenWhisk on Kubernetes, we strongly recomend running
-- kafkaprovider
+  CouchDB externally to OpenWhisk as described below.
+An external CouchDB instance enables
-- redis
+  better management of the database and decouples its lifecycle from that of the OpenWhisk deployment.
-We are actively working on reducing this list and would welcome PRs to help.
+- The event providers: alarmprovider, cloudantprovider, and kafkaprovider.

 ### Using an external database